Where to Donate Books in Melbourne

 How to Donate Books

 If you live in Abbotsford or nearby, fill out their contact form to schedule a drop-off.
 If you’re elsewhere in Australia, contact them first.
-They’ll need to check the quality and content of your books.
-Send them a message through their contact form, and they’ll tell you how to send photos of the books.
+They’ll need to check your books’ quality and content via photos first.

 How They Help

-Preloved Book Shop thanks you for your book donations.
-Donating books to second-hand stores like theirs has many benefits.
-Your books will find new readers and homes, helping the environment and building a community of book lovers.
+Preloved Book Shop helps your books find new readers, benefiting the environment and fostering a community of book lovers.

 Embrace Education